Ed Craven Net Worth and Life 2026: Stake Casino Founder

 Stake.com (2017)

-Stake online casino launched in 2017 under the corporate entity Medium Rare N.V., licensed in Curacao.
+Stake online casino launched in 2017 under the corporate entity Medium Rare N.V. and is licensed in Curaçao.
 It arrived at exactly the right moment.
 A whole generation of young men had just discovered crypto and had money they were willing to put at risk – but few places aimed squarely at them.
 Stake closed that gap with provably fair games, Stake’s original crash casino games, near-instant crypto deposits, and an interface that felt more like an app than a casino.

 The pitch to players was speed, low cost, and privacy.
 Crypto deposits and cash-outs cleared far faster than bank transfers, fees were thinner without the usual middlemen, and plenty of users liked being able to bet without handing over a stack of documents.
 For a young, internet-raised, risk-friendly crowd, that mix landed perfectly.